Electronics Tutorials Home Page

 177 7778

-It can be seen from the above table that the Hexadecimal numbering system uses only four digits to express a single 16-bit word length, and as a result it is the most commonly used Binary Numbering System for electronic and micro-electronic systems.
+We can see from the table above in this binary numbers tutorial that the Hexadecimal numbering system uses only four digits to express a single 16-bit word length, and as a result it is the most commonly used Base Numbering System for digital, micro-electronic and computer systems.